You are here: Home / Journal / What computer should I buy?

 What computer should I buy?

-Editor’s note: this was written back in 2006, and it is rather out-of-date.
+Editor’s note: this was written back in 2006, and it is hopelessly out-of-date.

 Trouble is that today one is spoilt for choice, manufacturers claims are often difficult to understand or substantiate and prices are tumbling so quickly that no sooner than you take your PC home, you see the same model, with more extras, selling for twenty quid less than you just paid for yours!